Flowering plant: History of classification

 The botanical term "angiosperm", from Greek words angeíon (ἀγγεῖον 'bottle, vessel') and spérma (σπέρμα 'seed'), was coined in the form "Angiospermae" by Paul Hermann in 1690, including only flowering plants whose seeds were enclosed in capsules.
 The term angiosperm fundamentally changed in meaning in 1827 with Robert Brown, when angiosperm came to mean a seed plant with enclosed ovules.
 In 1851, with Wilhelm Hofmeister's work on embryo-sacs, Angiosperm came to have its modern meaning of all the flowering plants including Dicotyledons and Monocotyledons.

-The APG system treats the flowering plants as an unranked clade without a formal Latin name (angiosperms).
+From 1998, the Angiosperm Phylogeny Group (APG) has reclassified the angiosperms, with updates in the APG II system in 2003, the APG III system in 2009, and the APG IV system in 2016.The APG system treats the flowering plants as an unranked clade without a formal Latin name (angiosperms).
 A formal classification was published alongside the 2009 revision in which the flowering plants rank as the subclass Magnoliidae.

-From 1998, the Angiosperm Phylogeny Group (APG) has reclassified the angiosperms, with updates in the APG II system in 2003, the APG III system in 2009, and the APG IV system in 2016.
+Coevolution with pollinators

+The evolutionary success and rapid diversification of angiosperms are largely attributed to their coevolutionary relationships with animal pollinators, particularly insects, birds, and bats.
+Unlike gymnosperms, which rely primarily on wind for pollen dispersal, flowering plants developed specialized traits—such as nectar production, vivid pigmentations, and complex volatile scents—to attract specific floral visitors.
+This mutualism often leads to pollination syndromes, where the morphology of a flower evolves to match the anatomy and sensory capabilities of its primary pollinator.
+For example, tube-shaped flowers often coevolve with long-tongued insects or hummingbirds, ensuring high pollination efficiency through physical "fit."
+This specialized relationship acts as a driver for reproductive isolation, as minor changes in floral structure can shift a plant's pollinator reliance, leading to the formation of new species and contributing to the immense taxonomic diversity of the clade.